vnhtg01/Mini-project-on-logic-game/README.md

 Squaro Game

 # Compilation :
-Pour compiler l'ensemble des programmes du projet :
+To compile all the programs of the project :
     $ make all

-# Utilisation :
+# Use :
-l'utilisation du code se fait comme suit :
+the code usage is as follows:

-  * étape 1 :
+  * Step 1 :
- ./generation_aleatoire <taille grille> <fichier.txt>
+ ./random_generation <grid size> <file.txt>

- exemple :  ./generation_aleatoire 5 sortie1.txt
+ exemple :  ./random_generatione 5 release1.txt
-  résultat :
+  result :
             O---O---O---O---O---O
             | 0 | 1 | 3 | 3 | 2 |
             O---O---O---O---O---O